 - 1. The HBCRA desires to contract with the City for additional police services to create a drug and crime-free environment and to provide for the safety and protection of the property owners, business owners, residents and patrons of businesses located within the Community Redevelopment Area ("CRA") all in compliance with the intent of Chapter 163, Part III, Florida Statutes regarding Community Policing Innovations. - 2.
 The HBCRA desires to foster a more positive and collaborative relationship between the police and the community they serve. - 3.
 The City desires to assist in this effort by providing, through the Hallandale Beach Police Department ("HBPD"), Community Policing Innovations through the effective police services as described in the initiatives set forth in Section 1 of this Agreement. - 4.
 The HBCRA and the City recognize the potential outstanding benefits of the enhanced police services provided through the Community Policing Innovations through the effective police services as described in the initiatives set forth in Section 1 of this Agreement for the CRA and the citizens of Hallandale Beach, Florida. - 5.
-This Agreement between the City and the HBCRA will, among other things, provide funding by the HBCRA to the City for the creation of the QSB, Community Education Courses, the SIU, six passenger golf cart, drone program, enhanced police training, police management software and mounting of ALPRs (all as defined in Section 1) in designated CRA locations, and the City has represented to the HBCRA that it needs assistance from the HBCRA. - 6.
+This Agreement between the City and the HBCRA will, among other things, provide funding by the HBCRA to the City for the creation of the QSB, Community Education Courses, the Strategic Intelligence Unit (SIU), enhanced police training, police crime software, installation of public safety cameras and the City has represented to the HBCRA that it needs assistance from the HBCRA. - 6.
 The City and the HBCRA deem it in the best interest of the HBCRA, the City, the CRA and the citizens of Hallandale Beach, Florida to enter into this Agreement. - NOW, THEREFORE, in consideration of the mutual covenants and agreements contained herein, and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the City and the HBCRA agree as follows: